MATERNAL AND CHILD HEALTH (MHCH)

 MHCH 724.
 Abortion Care and Policy.
 2 Credits.

 This course will provide an overview of the critical issues in abortion care and policy, both in the US and globally.
-We will cover the major theoretical frameworks defining abortion care and policy, and the epidemiology of abortion globally and nationally.
+We will cover the epidemiology of abortion globally and nationally and will explore the historical, legal, cultural, bioethical and clinical dimensions of abortion care and policy.

 Rules & Requirements